A command in the File menu of the ScriptEditor.

 Using this command in a script

 To add a fixed button from a script (perhaps your initialization script or a plug-in), use the hidden shell command Add menu command... instead.
+It has the exact same list of parameters.

 Links to this page